Kitware/SMTK/doc/userguide/resource/concepts.rst

   An attribute resource presents its attributes as resource components.
   Similarly, geometric model entities (vertices, edges, faces, etc.) are components in the model subsystem.
-  Each component has a UUID and holds a weak reference to the resource which owns it.
+  Each component has a UUID (since it inherits PersistentObject) and holds a weak reference to the resource which owns it.

 In addition to these useful base classes,

 :smtk:`Manager <smtk::resource::Manager>`
-  instances hold a resource of resources.
+  instances hold a collection of resources.
-  How the resources are related to each other is determined by your application, but a common use is holding all of the resources related to a simulation.
+  How the resources are related to each other is determined by your application, but typically there will be a single resource manager for the entire application.

 :smtk:`Links <smtk::resource::Links>`
   Resource links connect persistent objects via a unidirectional